2018 FIFA World Cup final: First half

 Croatia kicked off the match at 6 pm local time (3 pm UTC) in temperatures of 27 °C with 51% humidity, in front of a crowd of 78,011 and an estimated global television audience of 1.12 billion.
 The weather at Sheremetyevo International Airport, 30 km from the stadium, was recorded as partly cloudy at the time of kick-off.
 The match was played through a minor thunderstorm, which produced several visible lightning strikes.
 The Guardian's Barry Glendenning wrote that Croatia had the better of the first 15 minutes, noting that France were "struggling to get out of their own half" and that Croatia were "bossing them completely."
-However, it was France who took the lead in the 18th minute.
+However, France took the lead in the 18th minute.
 They won a free kick around 30 yards from goal when Marcelo Brozović fouled Griezmann, which Griezmann took himself.
 He crossed the free kick into the penalty area, where it reached Mandžukić.
 He attempted to head clear, but the ball instead went past goalkeeper Subašić for an own goal, the first ever own goal in a World Cup final.
 N'Golo Kanté received the game's first yellow card in the 28th minute for a foul on Perišić.
 Croatia equalised a minute later, when Perišić was fouled 40 yards from goal and Modrić's free kick towards the far goalpost was headed back across goal by Šime Vrsaljko and collected by Perišić, who hit a low shot into the corner of the goal.